edcity-felixwong/star-doc/data-fetching.md

     ...orderPayloadZ.parse(payload),
   });
 ```

 If we send an invalid payload, the fetch function above will throw, Such that we can validate our payload before we actually send out the request.
 Which will help us a lot on debugging 😇.

 > Notice that the `payload` have a default value of `{}`, which is useful for simple requests. `zod` will return the default for `.parse({})`.
 If you don't want to throw an error, or just want to deal with `undefined`, you can do `z.catch(() => "default-value")`, for example, `z.number().catch(() => 1)` will return `1` for `.parse(undefined)`.

 ### Caching

 STAR leverages `react-query` to cache the API results within the application.
 In contrast, we didn't implemented a network layer caching, which usually done with a service worker.

-STAR uses a *Stale-While-Revalidate* (SWR) strategy for data caching.
+STAR uses a _Stale-While-Revalidate_ (SWR) strategy for data caching.
 By default, STAR only try to fetch when -

 1. A new component mounted
 2. Window is re-focused
-3. Netwrok is re-connect
+3. Network is re-connect

-Otherwise, vue-query client will use the cached query for that fetch, this is called *deduping*.
+Otherwise, vue-query client will use the cached query for that fetch, this is called _deduping_.